bigscience-workshop/biomedical/CONTRIBUTING.md

 python -m tests.test_bigbio examples/<dataset_name>.py [--data_dir /path/to/local/data]
 ```

-Your particulr dataset may require use of some of the other command line args in the test script.
+Your particular dataset may require use of some of the other command line args in the test script.
 To view full usage instructions you can use the `--help` command,

 ```bash